ymt2/sphinxjp.themes.tinkerturquoise/src/README.txt

 Feature
 =======
-* provide tinkerer blog theme like some famous blogging tool
+A single column blogging theme tool for Tinkerer, based on turquoise color.

 Installation